msfrank/terane/doc/admin/configure.rst

  [mysection]

 A section has zero or more key-value pairs associated with it.
-A key is an alphanumeric string with spaces allowed.
+Leading and trailing whitespace in the key is ignored.
 The key is separated from the value by an equals-sign '=' or a colon ':'.
 The value is everything after the separator, with leading and trailing whitespace trimmed.
 The following declares a section 'mysection' containing a key 'foo' with the value 'bar'::

  [mysection]
  foo = bar

+A configuration file may include comments.
+A comment is prefixed by either the hash '#' or semicolon ';'.
+Comments may appear either on their own in an otherwise empty line, or they may be entered 'in-line' after a key-value or section name.
+An in-line comment must be preceded by whitespace, and may be started only by a semi-colon.

 -----------------------------
 Server configuration sections